 - with the utmost courtesy, care and consideration for the safety of pedestrians who will be given the right of way at all times.

-- on roadways within the boundaries of each University of Minnesota campus (written authorization must be obtained from the appropriate road authority for use of roads outside of the University's jurisdiction); and
+- on roadways within the boundaries of each University of Minnesota campus (written authorization must be obtained from the appropriate road authority for use of roads outside of the University's jurisdiction including the transit way); and

 - on designated roadways only.